 Fax: (210) 562-6710

 Innovator DisclosuresDr.
-Peterson reported having no financial interests or business/professional affiliations relevant to the work described in this profile.
+Peterson reported having no financial interests or business/professional affiliations relevant to the work described in this profile other than the funders listed in the Funding Sources section.

-Dr. Rasu has not indicated whether they have financial interests or business/professional affiliations relevant to the work described in this profile.
+Dr. Rasu has not indicated whether she has financial interests or business/professional affiliations relevant to the work described in this profile; however, information on funders is available in the Funding Sources section.

 Hunter CM, Peterson AL, Alvarez LM, et al. Weight management using the Internet: a randomized controlled trial.
 Am J Prev Med.
 2008;34(2):119-26.
 [PubMed]